Lecturers

 Current legitimisations of art education/pedagogy

 studied art, philosophy and educational science at the universities of Paderborn, Wuppertal and Cologne from 1977 to 1982.
-In 1983 and 1984 he devoted himself to free artistic work in painting and had study visits to London, Paris and Italy.
-From 1986 to 2000, Buschkühle taught art and philosophy at the Benedictine grammar school in Meschede.
-From 1989 to 2000, he was a lecturer in art studies at the University of Wuppertal.
-In 1996, he completed his doctorate there with a thesis on art as art education in the work of Joseph Beuys.
+In 1983 and 1984, he devoted himself to independent artistic work in painting and undertook study visits to London, Paris and Italy.
+From 1986 to 2000, Buschkühle taught art and philosophy at the Benedictine Grammar School in Meschede.
+From 1989 to 2000, he was a lecturer in art history at the University of Wuppertal.
+In 1996, he was awarded a Dr. phil. there with a thesis on art as art education in the work of Joseph Beuys.

-He is a founding member of the artists' group "Das künstliche Gelenk", which existed from 1996 to 2003.
-From 2000 to 2007, he was Professor of Art Education at the Heidelberg University of Education and Chair of the State Conference of Art Lecturers at Baden-Württemberg's universities of education.
-In 2006, he habilitated at the University of Koblenz-Landau on the subject of media culture and artistic education.
-He has been Professor of Art Education at Justus Liebig University Giessen since 2007.
-He has been Chair of the European Regional Council of the International Society for Education through Art since 2015.
+He is a founding member of the artists’ group “Das künstliche Gelenk”, which existed from 1996 to 2003.
+From 2000 to 2007, he was a professor of art education at Heidelberg University of Education and, at the same time, Chair of the State Conference of Art Lecturers at the Universities of Education in Baden-Württemberg.
+In 2006, he completed his habilitation at the University of Koblenz-Landau on the subject of media culture and artistic education.
+Since 2007, he has been Professor of Art Education at Justus Liebig University in Giessen.
+Since 2015, he has been Chair of the European Regional Council of the International Society for Education through Art.

 Alexander Henschel

-since 2010: doctoral candidate in the Art Education doctoral programme; since 2010: research assistant at the Institute of Art and Visual Culture at the University of Oldenburg, 2008-10: research assistant at the Institute for Cultural Policy at the University of Hildesheim; since 2006: freelance artist and art mediator in theory and practice; 2001-06: studied art education at the Burg Giebichenstein University of Art and Design, Halle; 1999-2001: studied fine arts at the Rhein-Neckar School of Fine Arts, Mannheim; 1996-99: studied philosophy and education, University of Mannheim
+since 2010: doctoral candidate in the Art Education doctoral programme; since 2010: research assistant at the Institute of Art and Visual Culture at the University of Oldenburg; 2008–10: research assistant at the Institute for Cultural Policy at the University of Hildesheim; since 2006: freelance artist and art educator in theory and practice; 2001–06: studied art education at Burg Giebichenstein University of Art and Design, Halle; 1999–2001: Studied Fine Art at the Rhein-Neckar School of Fine Art, Mannheim; 1996–99: Studied Philosophy and Educational Sciences at the University of Mannheim

 Dr Anja Hermann

-Art historian, since 2014 research assistant at the Institute of Art and Visual Culture at the University of Oldenburg, previously Berlin University of the Arts and Braunschweig University of Art.
-Editor of the online journal FKW Zeitschrift für Geschlechterstudien und visuelle Kultur.
+Art historian; since 2014, research associate at the Institute of Art and Visual Culture at the University of Oldenburg; previously at the Berlin University of the Arts and the Braunschweig University of Fine Arts.
+Editor of the online journal FKW: Journal of Gender Studies and Visual Culture.

 Prof. Dr Pierangelo Maset

-Studied art/visual communication, philosophy, English and sociology in Kassel, Göttingen, Berlin and Hamburg.
-Exhibitions, readings and performances since the late seventies.
-Record releases in the 1980s (Dr Misch, Exkurs, Modern Entertainment, Kings of Crisis).
-Co-founder of the HYDE cartel in Berlin.
-Lectureships in Weimar, Kassel, Hamburg, Canterbury and Linz.
-Since 2001 Professor of Art and its Mediation at the University of Lüneburg.
-Numerous publications in the fields of art/aesthetic education/aesthetics/art education.
-2004 Re-release of "Facts are Terror" on the Hamburg label NLW.
-2005 The novel "Klangwesen" is published by the Berlin publishing house kookbooks.
-2006 Editor-in-chief of the cultural magazine DAS PLATEAU.
-His first novel, Laura oder die Tücken der Kunst, was published in 2007, most recently BEAUTY POLICE (2015).
+Studied Art/Visual Communication, Philosophy, English and Sociology in Kassel, Göttingen, Berlin and Hamburg.
+Has been organising exhibitions, readings and performances since the late 1970s.
+Released records in the 1980s (Dr. Misch, Exkurs, Modern Entertainment, Kings of Crisis).
+Co-founder of the HYDE Kartell in Berlin.
+Has held teaching posts in Weimar, Kassel, Hamburg, Canterbury and Linz.
+Since 2001, Professor of Art and Art Education at the University of Lüneburg.
+Numerous publications in the fields of art, aesthetic education, aesthetics and art education.
+In 2004, ‘Fakten sind Terror’ was re-released on the Hamburg-based label NLW.
+In 2005, the novel ‘Klangwesen’ was published by the Berlin-based publisher kookbooks.
+In 2006, he became editor-in-chief of the cultural magazine *DAS PLATEAU*.
+In 2007, his first novel was published: *Laura oder die Tücken der Kunst*; most recently, *BEAUTY POLICE* (2015).

-I was born in 1962 and grew up in more than 10 cities, two countries and many places.
-I studied psychology and a little philosophy at the universities of Trier, Bielefeld, Vienna and Münster.
-I worked in the Department of Psychology in Münster for a long time.
-I spent even longer at the School of Educational Science at Bielefeld University.
+I was born in 1962.
+I grew up in more than 10 cities, two countries and many different places.
+I studied psychology, and a little philosophy, at the universities of Trier, Bielefeld, Vienna and Münster.
+I worked for a long time in the Department of Psychology at Münster.
+I spent even longer at the School of Education at the University of Bielefeld.

-From March 2008 to September 2011, I held the professorship for Intercultural Learning and Social Change at the Institute of Educational Science at the University of Innsbruck.
-Since October 2011 I have been working at the Institute of Educational Sciences at the University of Oldenburg.
+From March 2008 to September 2011, I held the university professorship in Intercultural Learning and Social Change at the Institute of Education at the University of Innsbruck.
+Since October 2011, I have been working at the Institute of Educational Sciences at the University of Oldenburg.
 I live with my family in Bielefeld.uol.de/paedagogik/migration-und-bildung/team/paul-mecheril/curriculum-vitae/

-Prof Carmen Mörsch is head of the Institute for Art Education (IAE) at Zurich University of the Arts.
-Her research focus is on art education as a critical and artistic practice and the history of art education.
-Since 1995 projects, publications and research in art education and cultural education.
-From 2004 to 2008 junior professor for material culture and its didactics at the University of Oldenburg.
-Research projects funded by the Swiss National Science Foundation and the State Secretariat for Education, Research and Innovation and in BMBF pilot projects.
-Scientific monitoring, studies and evaluations, including on behalf of documenta 12, Pro Helvetia, the Goethe Institute Johannesburg and for the cultural departments of various Swiss cantons.
-Member of the international network "Another Roadmap for Arts Education".
+Prof. Carmen Mörsch is Director of the Institute for Art Education (IAE) at Zurich University of the Arts.
+Her research focus is on art education as a critical and artistic practice, as well as the history of art education.
+Since 1995, she has been involved in projects, publications and research in the fields of art education and cultural education.
+From 2004 to 2008, she was a junior lecturer in Material Culture and its Didactics at the University of Oldenburg.
+Her research projects have been funded by, amongst others, the Swiss National Science Foundation and the State Secretariat for Education, Research and Innovation, and have formed part of pilot projects run by the Federal Ministry of Education and Research (BMBF).
+Academic support, studies and evaluations commissioned by, amongst others, documenta 12, Pro Helvetia, the Goethe-Institut Johannesburg and the cultural departments of various Swiss cantons.
+Member of the international network ‘Another Roadmap for Arts Education’.
 Web: iae.zhdk.ch, another.zhdk.ch/

 Adam Page

-Hertzsch & Page's projects reflect the hierarchies that characterise urban living space.
-Their field of action is public space.
-Through co-operation with citizens, their aim is to expand participation in artistic processes in new social contexts.
-Their "FOR SALE" project in Dresden-Prohlis in 2006 created sustainability and was continued by residents as the neighbourhood forum IDEE 01239.
-Since 2006, they have been equipping young Berliners with knowledge about participation in socio-political processes and sustainable urban design.
-Initiated by Hertzsch & Page, pupils in Neukölln produced news programmes, designed models, visited community projects in London, gave lectures to experts, took part in an ideas workshop and started to redesign their school forecourt.
+Hertzsch & Page’s projects reflect the hierarchies that shape the urban environment.
+Their field of activity is public space.
+Through co-operations with local residents, their aim is to broaden participation in artistic processes within new social contexts.
+For example, their “FOR SALE” project in Dresden-Prohlis in 2006 achieved sustainability and was continued by residents as the neighbourhood forum IDEE 01239.
+Since 2006, they have been equipping young people in Berlin with knowledge about participation in socio-political processes and sustainable urban design.
+Initiated by Hertzsch & Page, pupils in Neukölln produced news programmes, designed models, visited community projects in London, gave presentations to experts, took part in an ideas workshop and began to redesign their school playground.

-Including participation in exhibitions at documenta X (Page only) and context-related projects in Dresden ("Info Offspring" kiosk) and Berlin ("Neukölln World 44" betting office at Okkupation and "U10 - from here to the imaginary and back", NGBK / BVG).
+These included participation in an exhibition at documenta X (Page only) and context-specific projects in Dresden (‘Info Offspring’ kiosk) and Berlin, amongst others (“Neukölln World 44” betting shop at Okkupation and “U10 – from here into the imaginary and back”, NGBK / BVG).

 Dr Rahel Puffert